dotnet/corefx/Documentation/debugging/unix-instructions.md

-Debugging CoreFX on Linux
+Debugging CoreFX on Unix
 ==========================

-CoreFX can be debugged on linux using both lldb and visual studio code
+CoreFX can be debugged on unix using both lldb and visual studio code

 ## Using lldb and SOS